MxFxM/TGMB/README.md

 # Requirements for code
 04 requires credentials for mariadb database.
 Also the python package mariadb (get with pip) is required.
+The later code needs access to the serial port.